kyma-project/telemetry-manager/README.md

 The metric controller creates an [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) and related Kubernetes objects from a `MetricPipeline` custom resource.
 The collector is deployed as a [Gateway](https://opentelemetry.io/docs/collector/deployment/#gateway).
 The controller is configured to receive metrics in the OTLP protocol and forward them to a configurable OTLP backend.

-For further information, see [Dynamic Monitoring Backend Configuration](https://github.com/kyma-project/community/tree/main/concepts/observability-strategy/configurable-monitoring).
+For more information, see [Dynamic Monitoring Backend Configuration](https://github.com/kyma-project/community/tree/main/concepts/observability-strategy/configurable-monitoring).

 ## Usage